mad654/php-event-store/README.md

 ### EventStreamEmitter

 Instead of creating a database you can extend your class to implement the EventStreamEmitter interface.
 An EventStreamEmitter is simply an object which should be available in his current state in the next request and for this it can publish its events as a stream and can be build from scratch based on the events:

+### Full implemented version, can be shorter with traits

 ```php
 use mad654\eventstore\EventStream\EventStream;